syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 workbook.dispose();
 {% endhighlight %}

-## Formatting a Table
+## Built-In Table Styles

-The following code snippet illustrates how to apply built-in table style.
+You can apply the built in table styles available in Microsoft Excel, through **ExcelTableBuiltInStyle** enum of Flutter XlsIO.
+The following code snippet illustrates this.

 {% highlight dart %}
 //Create a new Excel Document.